 Make sure to have some treats on hand for your dog.
-If they are focusing on you and yummy treats instead of what is making them scared, they may feel a little more at ease.
-Use those treats to reward their good behavior at the vet's office.
-For your anxious cat, have a security blanket or something they can hide under to feel safe.
+If they focus on you and yummy treats instead of what is making them scared, they may feel a little more at ease.
+Use those treats to reward their good behavior at the vet’s office.
+Have a security blanket or something they can hide under for your anxious cat to feel safe.
 You can even purchase a pheromone spray to spritz on it to help soothe their fears even more.

 Do Not Reward Nervous Behavior